 On top of setting a unified goal across the team, playing your strongest cards is also key.
 Just like how audiences hang out at their favorite platforms and are attracted to specific kinds of content, it’s difficult to expect your team to be a jack of all trades.
 Mastering tactics takes time and skill.
 Which is why finding a good fit among all these stakeholders is your best bet to get quality, cost-effective conversion.

-Hacks to execute your revamped B2B marketing strategy
+5 hacks to execute your revamped B2B marketing strategy on a budget

 With the larger direction set, the next step is to iron out the finer details.
 Let’s dive into some quick, operational B2B marketing hacks our speakers shared to execute a winning strategy.

 In an economic downturn, the wiser approach in B2B is to focus on conversions.
-That means instead of looking at the classic metrics, like number of leads coming in, and the cost per lead for example, think about the gaps between lead-opportunity and opportunity-sale.
+That means instead of looking at the classic metrics, like number of leads coming in, and the cost per lead for example, think about the gaps between lead to opportunity and opportunity to sale.

 Milking conversions without increasing lead counts could be as simple as digging up old contacts in your CRM and figuring how to connect with their unique needs.